elvis972602/Kemono-scraper/README.md

 download timeout in seconds, default 300
 `--retry int`
 retry times, default 3
-`--retry-interval int`
+`--retry-interval number`
-retry interval in seconds, default 10
+retry interval in seconds, default 10.
+The number can be specified as either an int or float type `--rate-limit int`
-`--rate-limit int`
 rate limit in request/s, default 2